 Digital Freight Brokerage Market to Garner USD 26 billion by 2030: Transparency Market Research Inc.

-Wilmington, United States, 2024-Mar-13 /EPR Network/ – Digital freight brokerage Market platforms leverage technology to connect shippers with carriers, streamlining the process of freight matching, booking, tracking, and payment.
+Wilmington, United States, 2024-Mar-21 — /EPR Network/ —Digital freight brokerage Market platforms leverage technology to connect shippers with carriers, streamlining the process of freight matching, booking, tracking, and payment.
 These platforms utilize algorithms, automation, and real-time data analytics to optimize supply chain operations, reduce costs, and enhance visibility and efficiency.

 Digital Freight Brokerage market is projected to reach a valuation of US$ 26 billion by the conclusion of the forecast period in 2030.
 Furthermore, the report anticipates that the market will grow at a compound annual growth rate (CAGR) of 33% between 2020 and 2030.